 Angled drawing surfaces help, but they are by no means required.
 Just make sure you're able to keep good posture and aren't hunching over.

-I explain this in detail in this article.
-Some people think that it has to do with being able to undo and erase, and that digital media is cheating - it has nothing to do with those.
+I go over this in detail in this article so give that a read.
+Some people think that it has to do with being able to undo and erase, and that digital media is cheating - it has nothing to do with any of that.
 Similarly to the environment in which you do the exercises, this has a lot more to do with how the tools you use impact your mindset, which in turn influences what you learn.

 Some brands are better than others.
 Some are worse.
 Some individual pens are duds, while others will keep going like champs for a long time to come.
 Then there's the fact that these lessons require a LOT of drawing, and therefore a lot of ink.
 You're bound to tear through quite a few of them.